dzxlai/bike_buyers_project/README.md

 ![bike_buyers_working_sheet](https://github.com/user-attachments/assets/d789067f-e949-42a5-a567-d06b74e8bbdb)

-As the sheet describes, it will act a new sheet for which I copied all the original and raw data from the bike_buyers table, into the new sheet to conduct work for data cleansing and exploratory data analysis.

 The reason I thought it was important to do this was so that I would have an area on which I could manipulate and transform the dataset freely, without having to worry about errors/mistakes, avoiding losing vital/valuable rows of information/data.
 The original dataset is preserved in the case of needing to go back to it, a 'back-up'.
 <br/>